INGUANA/VocabularyPractice/README.md

 # VocabularyPractice

+Learning a new language?
+Cool!
+Check your learning progress by guessing words.

 This project aims to replicate the vocal/memory process of learning new words of a foreign language.
 By showing words in one language, the user guesses the translation, and once he does, he can view it to see if he was right. ***BETA** Version supports only **English to Japanese**, in future releases there will be more options.*

 ## Use of the App: